Toward Generative Quantum Utility via Correlation-Complexity Map: Introduction

-A particularly well-studied family of generative quantum models is based on instantaneous quantum polynomial-time (IQP) circuits, i.e., commuting-gate circuits whose output distributions are widely believed to be hard to sample classically.
-In fact, classical efficient sampling of (uniform families of) IQP circuits under standard notions of approximation would imply a collapse of the polynomial hierarchy (PH) \citep{bremner2011classical}, providing strong complexity-theoretic conjecture that IQP sampling is classically intractable at scale.
-This PH collapse hardness perspective has motivated a line of work on potential generative quantum advantage \citep{huang2025generative, recio2025train}, where one aims to identify regimes in which IQP-like models can (i) be trained at scale and (ii) plausibly offer a sampling advantage when executed on quantum hardware.
+A widely studied class of quantum generative models is based on instantaneous quantum polynomial-time (IQP) circuits, whose output distributions are believed to be hard to sample from classically.
+Indeed, efficient classical sampling from IQP circuits under standard assumptions would imply a collapse of the polynomial hierarchy (PH) \citep{bremner2011classical}, providing a strong complexity-theoretic argument that IQP sampling is classically intractable at scale.
+This perspective has motivated efforts to identify settings in which IQP-based models may offer a generative quantum advantage \citep{huang2025generative, recio2025train, ballo2026shallow}.

+A central obstacle, however, is their trainability at scale.
+Recent work proposed a scalable workflow, ``train on classical, deploy on quantum'', that leverages properties of IQP models to perform optimization on classical hardware while reserving quantum hardware for the sampling stage \citep{recio2025train}.
+In this approach, training objectives can be computed using classically tractable quantities (e.g., expectation values of commuting observables), avoiding the cost and instability of hardware-in-the-loop training while preserving the possibility that classical simulation of the sampling process is hard as system size increases.
+Related approaches based on local inversion and sewing techniques have also been proposed to improve scalability, although they impose additional structural constraints on the circuit \citep{huang2025generative}.